AmanSinghBhogal/Cheat_sheet/README.md

-# Cheat_sheet
+# Coding Reference
-Coding Reference.
+Cheat_sheete.
 This is an on going project.